 4. Strongly encourages States to participate actively in the sessions of the Expert Mechanism and to engage in dialogue with it, including during its intersessional activities;

+4 bis.
+Urges States to contribute to the United Nations Voluntary Fund for Indigenous Peoples and supports the expansion of its mandate in order to support the participation of indigenous peoples in the Forum on Business and Human Rights and in United Nations climate change processes; and the participation of indigenous peoples in the pre-sessions of the Working Group on the Universal Periodic Review of the Human Rights Council;

-5. Acknowledges the efforts of indigenous peoples, States and the Expert Mechanism, in the exercise of its mandate, to assist by facilitating dialogue, when agreeable to all parties, in order to achieve the ends of the United Nations Declaration on the Rights of Indigenous Peoples at the national and subnational levels, and encourages requests for technical assistance to the Expert Mechanism and for States to consider;
+5. Acknowledges the efforts of indigenous peoples, States and the Expert Mechanism, in the exercise of its mandate, to assist by facilitating dialogue, when agreeable to all parties, in order to achieve the ends of the United Nations Declaration on the Rights of Indigenous Peoples at the national and subnational levels, and encourages requests for technical assistance to the Expert Mechanism and for States to consider requests initiated by indigenous peoples;

-6. Notes that the next study of the Expert Mechanism, 7.
-Encourages States and all relevant academic institutions, indigenous peoples’ institutions and representatives, as well as the United Nations Educational, Scientific and Cultural Organization, as the lead agency for the International Year of Indigenous Languages, to participate actively in the organization and implementation of the activities relating to the Year in 2019 and to uphold the spirit of the Year by taking measures to draw attention to the critical loss of indigenous languages and the need to preserve, revitalize and promote them;

-8. Decides, in accordance with paragraph 14 of Human Rights Council resolution 18/8 of 29 September 2011, that, in view of the International Year of Indigenous Languages in 2019, the theme of the annual half-day panel discussion on the rights of indigenous peoples during the forty-second session of the Council will be on the promotion and preservation of indigenous languages, and requests the Office of the High Commissioner to make the discussions fully accessible to persons with disabilities, and to prepare a summary report on the discussion and to submit it to the Council prior to its forty-fourth session;
+6. Notes that the next study of the Expert Mechanism, to be finalized by its 13th session, will focus on the theme of indigenous peoples’ rights to lands, territories and resources.
+And further acknowledges the efforts to improve complementarity and avoid duplication among the reports issued by the EMRIP, the Special Rapporteur and the UNPFII;

+New 7.
+Acknowledges the progress, outcomes and lessons learned from the International Year of Indigenous Peoples 2019, through the activities led by UNESCO, and in that regard, encourages continued support for the proclamation of an International Decade of Indigenous Languages;

-9. decides, in accordance with paragraph 14 of Human Rights Council resolution 18/8, that the theme of the annual half-day panel discussion on the rights of indigenous peoples to be held during the forty-fifth session of the Council will be on the protection of indigenous human rights defenders, and requests the Office of the High Commissioner to make the discussions fully accessible to persons with disabilities, and to prepare a summary report on the discussion and to submit it to the Council prior to its forty-seventh session;
+9. Recalls the decision taken by the Human Rights Council in its resolution 39/13 stating that the theme of the annual half-day panel discussion on the rights of indigenous peoples to be held during the forty-fifth session of the Council will be on the protection of indigenous human rights defenders, and requests the Office of the High Commissioner to make the discussions fully accessible to persons with disabilities, and to prepare a summary report on the discussion and to submit it to the Council prior to its forty-seventh session;

-10. Welcomes the proposal by the Expert Mechanism to the Human Rights Council that further efforts be made to facilitate the participation of indigenous peoples’ representatives and institutions in the work of the Council, in particular the dialogue with the Expert Mechanism and the Special Rapporteur and in the annual half-day discussion on the rights of indigenous peoples, and also welcomes the encouragement of the General Assembly to the relevant United Nations bodies, in accordance with their respective rules of procedure, to facilitate the participation of indigenous peoples’ representatives and institutions in relevant meetings on issues affecting them;
+10. Decides to facilitate the participation of indigenous peoples’ representatives and institutions in the work of the Council, in particular during the dialogue with the Expert Mechanism and the Special Rapporteur and in the annual half-day discussion on the rights of indigenous peoples,

-11. Decides to hold a half-day intersessional interactive dialogue, while inviting the President of the General Assembly to participate, on ways to enhance the participation of indigenous peoples’ representatives and institutions in meetings of the Human Rights Council on issues affecting them on the first day of the twelfth session of the Expert Mechanism, requests the Office of the High Commissioner to make the interactive dialogue fully accessible to persons with disabilities, and to prepare a summary report thereon for submission to the Council prior to its forty-fourth session, and recommends that the Assembly consider that report in the ongoing process towards the enhancement of the full and effective participation of indigenous peoples in the work of the United Nations;
+11. Welcomes the half-day intersessional interactive dialogue, held the 15th of July 2019, on ways to enhance the participation of indigenous peoples’ representatives and institutions in meetings of the Human Rights Council on issues affecting them and looks forward to the summary report prepared by the Office of the High Commissioner for submission to the Council prior its forty fourth session;